If the audio doesn’t work, check out YouTube.

 Though Quebec City is known for its European architecture and vibe, he doesn’t believe it is so European.
 He says for North America, it is more European, and is very beautiful, but it isn’t actually European.

-He said this made the States easier for him because it is more understanding the idea rather than memorizing the exact words.
+This made the States easier for him because it is more understanding the idea rather than memorizing the exact words.

-He also found that France requires students to have more classes per semester and so in Louisiana, he had more time to focus on one or two classes or had more free time to explore.
+France, he found, requires students to have more classes per semester and so in Louisiana, he had more time to focus on one or two classes or had more free time to explore.

 He did say that Americans tend to give more Multiple Choice exams rather than France, which is more writing based.

-He couldn’t really compare these experiences with Quebec because Quebec was grad school.
+It was hard for him to really compare these experiences with Quebec because Quebec was grad school.
 He did say that it was more self-teaching and a TA (teacher assistant) or guest speakers from the business world discussing the lectures.

 He is not sure if he would recommend it to others, but since it was grad school, it is hard to say for sure.